You are here

 Non-Profit Sponsors and Full Recovery of Indirect Costs

-Please also reference our new Standard Operating Procedure (SOP) on indirect cost policy.
-The University's policy continues to require the full recovery of indirect costs whenever possible.
-However, when full recovery is not possible, policies and procedures for waving full recovery of indirect costs will be enforced at the level of U-M's schools, colleges, institutes and centers (as well as the Flint and Dearborn campuses).
+Please also reference our Standard Operating Procedure (SOP) on indirect cost policy.
+The University's policy continues to require the full recovery of indirect costs (IDC) also known as IDC, Facilities & Administrative, or F&A rates) whenever possible.
+When full recovery is not possible, policies and procedures for waiving full recovery of indirect costs will be enforced at the level of U-M's schools, colleges, institutes and centers (as well as the Flint and Dearborn campuses).

 - Establishing criteria for when a sponsor-capped IDC rate will be accepted.